Qetesh/kube-watchtower/README.md

 ### Prerequisites
 	•	A running Kubernetes cluster
-	•	Proper RBAC permissions for Deployment and Pod management
+	•	Proper RBAC permissions for Deployment, DaemonSet, StatefulSet, and Pod management

 ---